JamieTam2000/ItunesAlbum/README.md

-# album
+# Album by Flutter

-A new Flutter project.
+A Flutter project that shows a list of albums fetched from https://itunes.apple.com/search?term=jack+johnson&entity=album.
+- Provide bookmark function
+- MVVM architectural pattern
+- More functions will be made and designed.

 ## Getting Started